-Believe me when I tell you there’s more to landscape photography than wide angle lenses and a dramatic horizon.
-While those two things can indeed help you get an awesome photo, there’s a lot you can do (or, in this case, avoid doing) that can make your landscapes images look like a million bucks.
+Believe me when I tell you there’s more to landscape photography than wide-angle lenses and a dramatic horizon.
+While those two things can indeed help you get an awesome photo, there’s a lot you can do (or, in this case, avoid doing) that can make your landscape images look like a million bucks.
 So, next time you’re out there shooting, ask yourself if you’re committing any of these common landscape photography mistakes that could be holding you back.

 Which leads me to this next bit of advice…

 3. Don’t Just Look At The Big Picture